 Basin Head Beach was named the top beach in Canada by Vacay.ca.
 Run your feet through its sand and it will sing!
 Really, we’re not kidding.
 Read about the signing sands here.
 Though it seems magical, the singing is the result of the high silica content in the sand making it squeak underfoot when heated by the sun.
 And there’s plenty of sun!
 The beach is kilometers long with the whitest sand on the Island.
 A narrow channel running to a small inland pond divides Basin Head Beach.
 Depending on the tide, water in the channel can be fast moving, posing a hazard to swimmers.
 The current doesn’t deter brave locals from jumping in.
 During the swimming season, a lifeguard is posted at the channel to keep those braver swimmers safe.

-This beach is one of Prince Edward Island’s provincial parks and with that comes all the amenities you need – showers, bathrooms, and a canteen.
+This beach is one of Prince Edward Island’s provincial parks and with that comes bathrooms and a canteen.
 Basin Head Provincial Park is home to a rare type of Irish Moss that can only be found within the area.
 That’s pretty rare!
 Because of the moss, Basin Head watershed was established as a Marine Protected Area.
-It’s a supervised beach and dogs are permitted on-leash.
+It is a supervised beach.

 Insider’s Tip: Jumping off bridges is not permitted in PEI for safety reasons, but let’s just say that the cannonball has been known to make an occasional appearance.